SQLDBAWithABeard/StravaBike/README.md

-# Last Refreshed - 15 May, 2024 at 23:34:00
+# Last Refreshed - 16 May, 2024 at 23:34:08
-The Latest Activity was a Ride -
+The Latest Activity was a VirtualRide -

-<b>Quick ride early in the sunshine before we go to the airport</b>
+<b>HR2VP - Cycling</b>

-which happened on 11 May, 2024 at 05:34:17
+which happened on 16 May, 2024 at 03:09:47

-Which is 0 years, 0 months, 4 days, 17 hours and 59 minutes since the last refresh!
+Which is 0 years, 0 months, 0 days, 20 hours and 24 minutes since the last refresh!

-You can see it here https://www.strava.com/activities/11381840204
+You can see it here https://www.strava.com/activities/11421398844

 ## Number of Rides
 How many rides have I done each year?